Yugotours: Other

 Yugotours was famous for its 1986 catchphrase "Sun-sational Yugoslavia!"

 Yugotours staff reunion

-In May 2019, more than a decade after its final collapse, around 120 former employees met at a resort in Porec, present-day Croatia for a reunion.
-The four-day event included a cocktail party, a boat trip to Rovinj via the Lim Fjord, and a Grand Yugotours Reunion gala dinner in Villa Polesini.
+In May 2019, more than a decade after its final collapse, around 120 former employees met at a resort in Poreč, present-day Croatia for a reunion.
+The four-day event included a cocktail party, a boat trip to Rovinj via the Lim bay, and a Grand Yugotours Reunion gala dinner in Villa Polesini.

+Logos

+For this travel agency, there was two different logos.
+The first logo of travel agency has been in use from 1959 to 1982, and the second and final logo was in use from 1982 to closure in 2007.